"Our Coffee will warm you...our Love will warm your heart!" ™

 Empty coffee grinders of any remaining particles and thoroughly rinse thermal containers after every use.
 Pay particular attention to these steps when using flavored coffees, which leave residues that can detract from the flavor of other brews.

-Make sure you rinse thoroughly all soap residue on the brew baskets and/or the carafes.
+Make sure you rinse thoroughly all soap residues on the brew baskets and/or the carafes.

 No Portion of this site may be republished without permission contact us